openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 ## Thing Actions

 Thing actions can be used to perform calculations as well as import prices directly into rules without deserializing JSON from the [hourly-prices](#hourly-prices) channel.
-This is more convenient, much faster, and provides automatic summation of the price elements of interest.
+This is more convenient, much faster, and provides automatic summation of the price components of interest.

 Actions use cached data for performing operations.
 Since data is only fetched when an item is linked to a channel, there might not be any cached data available.